 Collectively, the intentional failure to report to investors is treated by the SEC as a fraudulent scheme designed to conceal incompetence or, worse, misappropriation, exposing the adviser to enforcement actions, civil liability, and potentially criminal prosecution.

-17. Wimpfheimer’s partners offered investors the opportunity to buy their notes from them at a 50% discount.
-In order to begin negotiations, they needed to see investor notes.
-Wimpfheimer had kept his partners in the dark by using a coded investor list so even they did not know who the investors were or the amount each one invested or the interest rates they were promised.
+18. Wimpfheimer’s partners offered investors the opportunity to buy their notes at a 50% discount.
+In order to begin negotiations, they needed to see investor's notes.
+Why?
+Because Wimpfheimer had kept his partners in the dark by using a coded investor list so even they did not know who the investors were or the amount each one invested or the interest rates they were promised.
 (We investors have heard that Wimpfheimer sold illegal usurious notes and $5,000,000 of his notes were nullified by an arbitration panel).

-When Wimpfheimer caught wind of this offer by his ex-partners – a legal offer to buy investors’ notes - he warned everyone that if they show their notes to his partners they are breaking their NDA with him and he will take legal action against them.
-(Wimpfheimer likes to scare everyone into silence by claiming they are breaking their NDAs every which way but Wednesday.)
+When Wimpfheimer caught wind of this offer by his ex-partners – a legal offer to buy investors’ notes - he warned his investors that if they just show their notes to his partners they will be breaking their NDA with Wimpfheimer and he will take legal action against them.
+(Wimpfheimer often tries to scare investors into silence by claiming they are breaking their NDAs every which way but Sunday.)

 On January 20, 2025 he wrote: